 Try banner ads on targeted websites, or consider advertising on a new social media platform (have you tried TikTok yet?): this may be the key to finding a new audience segment.

 Using Audience Targeting

 Segmenting your audience is crucial.
 Create personas for your customers, and dig into who you want your different segments to target.

-Personalizing your campaigns to those groups can revolutionize your marketing capabilities.
+Personalizing your campaigns to those groups can revolutionize your marketing capabilities. especially by leveraging certain social media management tools.
 Also, retarget on Facebook, Instagram, and Messenger.
 If someone was already interested enough to hit your website or make a purchase, they are more likely to return.